poonai/poonai/README.md

 ### Hi there 👋

-I'm Poonai, your friendly meta cat.
-I'm one of the co-founder👨‍💼 of [Streak](https://streakcard.com) and taking care of technologies and tech team.
+I'm Poonai, your friendly meta cat a YC alumni.

 I've experience in storage, distributed systems and networking.
+Now, excited about web3

 If you want to reach out, you can DM me on [Twitter](https://twitter.com/poonai_)🐦.
 <!--